leahlyu22/Outdoor-3d-Scene-Reconstruction/README.md

 ## Model performance
 The final loss is 0.38 compared to the starting point of 0.79.<br />
-The final psnr is 22.13 compared to the staring poing of 10.26.
+The final psnr is 22.13 compared to the starting point of 10.26.

 <p float="left">
   <img src="https://github.com/leahlyu22/neural-scene-graphs/blob/main/performance/model_performance_tf.png?raw=true" width="150" height="300" />
   <img src="https://github.com/leahlyu22/neural-scene-graphs/blob/main/performance/model_performance.png?raw=true" width="150" height="300" />
 </p>

 The top right image is the rendering result only for non-sky-region.
-The middle right image is the result combining both sky and non-sky region.
+The middle right image is the result of combining both sky and the non-sky region.
 The bottom right image is the ground-truth image.

 The result of sky-region reconstruction:
  <img src="https://github.com/leahlyu22/neural-scene-graphs/blob/main/performance/rendering_result_sky.png?raw=true">